There will be subsequent followup to registered athletes in the coming days. We are truly sorry to have to cancel this year's event.

 Registration for the 2015 Garrett County Gran Fondo is now closed.

 The 2015 Garrett County Gran Fondo will be held the weekend of June 27-28, 2015 with the five Gran Fondo rides held on Saturday 6/27.

-With five timed KOM climbs covering 11.8 miles and 4400' of elevation gain, the Garrett County Gran Fondo has been named the 2015 North American Gran Fondo Climbing Championship.
+With five timed KOM climbs covering 11.8 miles and 4400' of elevation gain, the Garrett County Gran Fondo is the King of all Climbing Gran Fondos.
 No other Gran Fondo has more timed climbing!
 Bring your climbing legs!

 Gran Fondo participants are strongly encouraged to stay and enjoy the entire "Best of Garrett" Weekend and partake on Sunday in the "Race Up The Face" running race straight up the Wisp ski mountain followed by a

 sampling from the best restaurants throughout Garrett County at the "Taste of Garrett".